 Oral fluid

-Oral fluid is increasingly used for drug testing because many drugs in oral fluid correlate well with blood concentrations.
+Oral fluid is increasingly used for drug testing.
+Because the concentrations of many drugs in oral fluid correlate well with blood concentrations.
 Advancement of instrumental sensitivity makes oral fluid a suitable alternative to blood.
-Oral fluid is a non-invasive specimen that can be sampled under direct observation to prevent adulteration or substitution.
-The main disadvantage of oral fluid testing is its short detection window, with most drugs being detectable within several hours only.
-This characteristic renders it suitable for determining very recent drug abuse but weakens its ability to detect use over time.
-For example, a day ago, someone administered heroin is likely to be tested negative by the oral fluid test but positive by a urine test.
+Oral fluid is a non-invasive specimen that can sample under direct observation to prevent adulteration or substitution.
+The main disadvantage of oral fluid testing is its short window of detection, with most drugs being detectable within several hours only.
+This characteristic renders it suitable for determining very recent drug abuse but weakens its ability in detecting use over time.
+For example, someone administered heroin a day ago is likely to tested negative by oral fluid test.
+But positive by a urine test.

 Sweat

-Collection of sweat is undertaken by attaching a tamper-evident patch, with an underlying absorbent pad inside, to the skin over a relatively long period of time (10-14 days).
-Analysis of sweat must be performed in a laboratory, and on-site test kits are not available.
-Sweat testing has not widely been used because of the challenges of the potential contamination from the environment and residual levels of the drug in the skin from prior use.
+Collection of sweat undertaken by attaching a tamper-evident patch, with an underlying absorbent pad inside, to the skin over a relatively long time (10-14 days).
+Analysis of sweat must be performed in a laboratory and on-site test kits are not available.
+Sweat testing has not used because of challenges of the potential contamination from the environment and from residual levels of a drug in the skin from prior use.

 Characteristics of different specimens for drug testing

-The advantages, disadvantages, and time window of detection of different specimens are summarized below.
+The advantages, disadvantages and time window of detection of different specimens summarized below.

 Screening test versus confirmatory test

-To undertake drug testing, there must be a cutoff level for each type of drug to be tested, and such a cutoff point serves as an administrative breakpoint in distinguishing a positive or negative result.
-Any sample that contains the drug/drug metabolite of interest at the concentration levels equal to or greater than the designated cutoff level is reported as positive, whilst a negative is reported for the concentration level less than the cutoff.
-Generally, a drug test can be categorized as either a screening test or a confirmatory test, concerning the detection method and testing principle being employed.
+In order to undertake drug testing, there must be a cutoff level for each type of drugs to test.
+Such a cutoff point serves as an administrative breakpoint in distinguishing a positive or negative result.
+Any sample that contains the drug/drug metabolite of interest at the concentration levels equal to or greater than the designated cutoff level is reported as positive.
+Whilst a negative reported for the concentration level than the cutoff.
+Generally, a drug test can categorize as either a screening test or a confirmatory test, with respect to the detection method and testing principle employed.

 Screening test

-Screening test refers to the initial test undertaken to test for a broad class of drugs and their metabolites in the specimen with the presumptive results, i.e., positive or negative.
-Generally, a screening test is rapid, sensitive, inexpensive with acceptable precision and reliability; however, it lacks precise specificity and may be subject to a false-positive result due to cross-reactivity with other non-targeted drugs of similar chemical structure.
+Screening test refers to the initial test undertaken to test for a broad class of drugs and their metabolites in the specimen with the presumptive result, i.e. positive or negative.
+Generally, the screening test is rapid, sensitive, inexpensive with acceptable levels of precision and reliability.
+However, it lacks precise specificity and may be subject to a false-positive result due to cross-reactivity with other non-targeted drugs of similar chemical structure.

 On-site screening test

-Use of on-site immunoassay screening kits is highly popular in the fields of workplace testing and emergency toxicology because results are available within several minutes, with reliability similar to laboratory screening, at the site of specimen collection.
-Furthermore, these kits involve no calibration or maintenance, and no special skills are needed to perform the screening test.
+Use of on-site immunoassay screening kits is highly popular in the fields of workplace testing and emergency toxicology.
+Because results are available within several minutes, with reliability similar to laboratory screening, at the site of specimen collection.
+These kits involve no calibration or maintenance, and no special skills needed to perform the screening test.
 Most kits have built-in quality control zones in each panel, which ensures reagent integrity and testing validity.
-Nowadays, commercially-available on-site screening test kits are usually designed for urine and saliva specimens only, but not for sweat or hair as yet.
+Nowadays, commercially-available on-site screening test kits designed for urine and saliva specimens only.
+But not for sweat or hair as yet.

 Laboratory screening test

-Instead of on-site testing, drug screening may also be performed by instrumental immunoassay method in the laboratory by automated, sophisticated, and high throughput analyzers.
-Generally, laboratory drug screening has to take at least 1-2 days before the results are ready for collection because of the time taken to deliver the specimens to the laboratory, run the tests, and prepare test reports.
+Instead of on-site testing, drug screening may performed by instrumental immunoassay method in the laboratory by automated, sophisticated and high throughput analyzers.
+Generally, laboratory drug screening has to take at least 1-2 days before, the results are ready for collection.
+Because of time take in delivering the specimens to the laboratory, running the tests and preparation of test reports.

 Confirmatory testing

-Any specimen, which has been presumptively screened positive, should be subject to confirmatory testing to eliminate false-positive results that arise from cross-reactivity.
-Confirmatory testing should employ highly specific and alternate chemical techniques to obtain unequivocal and accurate analytical results.
+Any specimen, which has been presumptively screened positive, should subject to confirmatory testing eliminate false-positive results that arise from cross-reactivity.
+Confirmatory testing should employ the highly specific and alternate chemical technique in order to obtain unequivocal and accurate analytical results.

 Kits for on-site testing

-Over the past 10 years, testing kits of different designs have been marketed to meet the growing demand for drug screening at the point of collection.
-These on-site test kits are commonly used by healthcare professionals and drug treatment and rehabilitation program supervisors to help deter drug use by the patients and supervisees.
-Dip cards and cassette kits that employ lateral flow immunoassay technology have proven reliable and easy to use.
-Recently, newly designed testing cups, employing the same technology, with integrated test strips in the interior surface, have grown in popularity because of their ease of testing and sanitary protection to the test operator, eliminating specimen transfer direct contact with the specimen.
+Over the past 10 years, testing kits of different designs have market order to meet the growing demand for drug screening at point of collection.
+These on-site test kits are commonly used by healthcare professionals, and drug treatment and rehabilitation program supervisors to help deter drug use by the patients and supervisees.
+Discards and cassette kits that employ lateral flow immunoassay technology have proven to reliable and easy to use.
+Recently, newly designed testing cups, also employing the same technology, with integrated test strips in the interior surface have grown in popularity because of their ease of testing and sanitary protection to the test operator, with the elimination of specimen transfer or direct contact with the specimen.

 Independently verified